dimitraweinstein/guess-number/README.md

     What happens when...

-1) When user clicks submit button
-    --check the number against the randomNumber generated
+1) When user enters a number and clicks submit button --check the number against the randomNumber generated

 2) When user clicks reset button